gunnarfandrich/VerilogML/README.md

 Currently, the script returns a pandas DataFrame.
 This DataFrame is intended to be used in the future to estimate power analysis on RTL designs after a machine learning model is created and trained on collected RTL IPs.

+## Known Issues and Bugs
+* Testbenches return all zero values (to be expected) in the dataframe

 <!-- Planned Features -->
 ## Planned Features
 * Use Machine Learning to Estimate Power Consumption of RTL designs, WITHOUT, the need for Synopsis Design Compiler or any other proprietary, expensive, software.